Last updated on: 2/27/2018 12:45:32 PM PST

 Prostitution and related activities—including pimping and patronizing or maintaining brothels—encourage the growth of modern-day slavery by providing a façade behind which traffickers for sexual exploitation operate.
 Where prostitution is tolerated, there is a greater demand for human trafficking victims and nearly always an increase in the number of women and children trafficked into commercial sex slavery.
 Few women seek out or choose to be in prostitution, and most are desperate to leave it.
 A 2003 scientific study in the Journal of Trauma Practice found that 89 percent of women in prostitution want to escape prostitution but had no other options for survival."

-Margareta Winberg, Former Deputy Prime Minister of Sweden, said at the Seminar on the Effects of Legalisation of Prostitution Activities in Stockholm on Nov.
-5-6, 2002 that:
+Margareta Winberg, former Deputy Prime Minister of Sweden, stated at the Seminar on the Effects of Legalisation of Prostitution Activities in Stockholm on Nov.
+5-6, 2002:

 "I believe that we will never succeed in combating trafficking in women if we do not simultaneously work to abolish prostitution and the sexual exploitation of women and children.
 Particularly in light of the fact that many women in prostitution in countries that have legalised prostitution are originally victims of trafficking in women."

-Richard Poulin, PhD, Professor of Sociology at the University of Ottawa, wrote "The Legalization of Prostitution and Its Impact on Trafficking in Women and Children" posted Feb.
+Richard Poulin, PhD, Professor of Sociology at the University of Ottawa, wrote in his article titled "The Legalization of Prostitution and Its Impact on Trafficking in Women and Children," posted Feb.
 6, 2005 on Sisyphe.org:

 "Although there was a belief that legalization would make possible control of the sex industry, the illegal industry is now 'out of control'.
 Police in Victoria [Australia] estimate that there are 400 illegal brothels as against 100 legal ones.
 Trafficking in women and children from other countries has increased significantly.
 The legalization of prostitution in some parts of Australia has thus resulted in a net growth of the industry.
 One of the results has been the trafficking in women and children to 'supply' legal and illegal brothels.
 The 'sex entrepreneurs' have difficulty recruiting women locally to supply an expanding industry, and women from trafficking are more vulnerable and more profitable."